ElementAstro/atom-docs/src/content/docs/en/system/os.md

 ---
-title: C++ System Utility Functions Documentation
+title: C++ System Utility Functions
-description: Detailed documentation for system utility functions in C++, including the Utsname struct and functions like walk, jwalk, and fwalk for directory traversal and file information retrieval.
+description: Detailed for system utility functions in C++, including the Utsname struct and functions like walk, jwalk, and fwalk for directory traversal and file information retrieval.
 ---

-# C++ System Utility Functions Documentation

 ## Utsname Struct